 HHG’s love of Stevens Point also extends beyond the music scene.
 With many of HHG’s songs referencing Wisconsin waters, it is no surprise they are also self-proclaimed “river rats”.
 Whether it’s hanging out on the sandbar, taking a swim, or fishing; there is always a reason to gather a group of friends and head out on the water.
 As for their favorite spot on the river, that is a secret they will never tell.
 “My favorite spot is my favorite spot because no one's there.
 Point and the Wisconsin River are so good for that.
 I've always said that this community is just big enough for there to be lots of fun stuff to do, but not too big that it's an overwhelming place where you can't find some peace,” said Greuel.

-Given Stevens Point’s central location the region brings together a diverse fan base; From young professionals, college students, to rooted families, everyone joins in the love of the Horseshoes & Hand Grenades bluegrass experience.
+Given Stevens Point’s central location, the region brings together a diverse fan base; From young professionals to college students to rooted families, everyone joins in the love of the Horseshoes & Hand Grenades bluegrass experience.
 The members of HHG have taken pride in the community that they’ve built with their music over the years.
 Fans, endearingly known as the “Horseshoe Crew”, have formed an extended family.

 Want to find Central Waters HHG Pale Ale near you?
 Use Central Waters Beer Finder Tool.